vando026/surgeon/README.md

 ### Installation

-1. You can either compile the JAR yourself by cloning this repo and running build.sbt.
-2. Download the latest JAR version from the [target](https://github.com/Conviva-Internal/conviva-surgeon/tree/main/surgeon/target/scala-2.12) folder of this repo (`surgeon_2_12_0_0_*.jar`) and upload it directly to your local JAR folder or to Databricks.
+1. Download the latest JAR from the [target](https://github.com/Conviva-Internal/conviva-surgeon/tree/main/surgeon/target/scala-2.12) folder of this repo (`surgeon_2_12_0_0_*.jar`) and upload it directly to your local JAR folder or to Databricks.
+2. Find it on Databricks at `/FileStore/avandormael/surgeon/surgeon_2_12_0_0_*.jar`.
+3. You can either compile the JAR yourself by cloning this repo and running build.sbt.

 ### Features